-When you’re done, separate the circle of ribbon again, and return the notched parts to the center of the bow.
+When you’re done, separate the circle of ribbon again, holding on to those notched parts and returning them to the center of the bow.

 Now take a wire, chenille stem, or piece of ribbon and tie it very tightly around the notched area in the center of the bow.

 Then begin working on one set of loops to form the bow.
 Starting with the innermost loop, pull it out to the right…

 …and give it a twist so that it’s separated from the others.